wo1fwood/max/README.md

 - **utilities:** this folder contains various non-audio utilities, from small utilities to core-level, and even user-interface objects

 # Namespaces
 I also use Namespacing in my work.
 Namespaces are a way to greatly reduce time in creating objects in max.
-By prefixing abstractions with these identifiers I can easily distinguish the kind of task the abstraction is designed to do.
-And with code hints, max will list similar object-types to me as I'm coding.
+By prefixing abstractions with unique identifiers I can easily distinguish the kind of task or function the abstraction is designed to handle.
+Combined with code hints, max will then automatically list similar object types to me as I'm coding.
 Here are what my namespaces mean:

 - **c.abstraction-name:** A core-level utility, most often required for projects to function.
 - **o.abstraction-name:** A visual Object.prototype utility, mostly for user-interfaces.